lisa-wolfgang/Bubble-Wrap/README.md

 # Bubble Wrap

-A visual text bubble editor for Breath of the Wild.
+A visual text bubble editor for The Legend of Zelda: Breath of the Wild.

 ## Features